-Prepaid insurance represents the premium paid in March 2021 for directors and officers insurance.
+Prepaid insurance represents the premiums paid in March 2021 for directors and officers insurance and other insurance in April 2021.
 The amounts of prepaid insurance amortizable in the ensuing twelve-month period are recorded as prepaid insurance in the Company's consolidated balance sheet at each reporting date and amortized to the Company's consolidated statement of operations for each reporting period.